 During all phases of clinical development, regulatory agencies require extensive monitoring and auditing of all clinical activities, clinical data, and clinical trial investigators.
 Annual progress reports detailing the results of the clinical trials must be submitted to the FDA.
 Written IND safety reports must be promptly submitted to the FDA and the investigators for serious and unexpected adverse events, any findings from other studies, tests in laboratory animals or in vitro testing that suggest a significant risk for human subjects, or any clinically important increase in the rate of a serious suspected adverse reaction over that listed in the protocol or investigator brochure.
 The sponsor must submit an IND safety report within fifteen calendar days after the sponsor determines that the information qualifies for reporting.
 The sponsor also must notify the FDA of any unexpected fatal or life-threatening suspected adverse reaction within seven calendar days after the sponsor's initial receipt of the information.

 International Regulation

-In addition to regulations in the United States and Europe, a variety of foreign regulations govern clinical trials, commercial sales and distribution of product candidates.
+In addition to regulations in the United States, a variety of foreign regulations govern development, clinical trials, commercialization and distribution of biologic products such as our product candidates and products developed using our microbiome technology.